Next Stop Paris

 DMPInpaint Reference A for I2V

-The same train appears twice in the show.
-ComfyUI ip-adaptor and in-painting was used to get alignment on the two shots.
+In Next Stop Paris the same train appears twice in the show.
+ComfyUI ip-adaptor and in-painting was used to get alignment on the two shots and have a consistent train asset in two separate shots.
 The environments were worked up separately from the train for crowd control, and later stitched together with a SAM2.
-A true medley of AI orchestration.

 Right imageLeft image